Tony Lavelli: Professional basketball

 Despite his athletic accomplishments, Lavelli's first love was music, and he initially refused to sign with the Celtics so that he could enroll at Juilliard.
-Eventually, however, based on suggestions made by sports executive Leo Ferris, Lavelli proposed to join the team on the condition that they would pay him an extra $125 per game to play his accordion during half-time breaks at Boston Garden and certain visitors' arenas.
+Eventually, based on suggestions made by sports executive Leo Ferris, Lavelli proposed to join the team on the condition that they would pay him an extra $125 per game to play his accordion during half-time breaks at Boston Garden and certain visitors' arenas.
 The Celtics conceded to his demands.

 Lavelli made his Celtics debut on November 24, 1949, in a game against the Fort Wayne Pistons.
-He tallied 20 points in his first game, and would average 8.8 points per game over the course of the 1949–50 NBA season.
-However, he received much more attention for his half-time accordion performances; indeed, some basketball historians have credited Lavelli's mini-concerts for saving the early Celtics franchise, which was in danger of folding due to lack of fans and money.
+He tallied 20 points in his first game, and averaged 8.8 points per game over the course of the 1949–50 NBA season.
+However, he received much more attention for his half-time accordion performances; indeed, some basketball historians have credited Lavelli's mini-concerts for saving the Celtics franchise, which was in danger of folding due to lack of fans and money.
 In a typical performance, Lavelli would greet the fans and play "Granada", "Lady of Spain", and other musical pieces before dashing off to the Celtics' locker room.
 He usually played in his basketball jersey, as he had little time to change his clothes.
-The Celtics unfortunately finished last in their division that season, but one newspaper joked that the team "doubtless [found] his music soothing".
+The Celtics finished last in their division that season, but one newspaper joked that the team "doubtless [found] his music soothing".

 Lavelli signed with the rival New York Knicks prior to the start of the 1950–51 NBA season.
 He averaged 3.3 points per game with the Knicks and participated in their playoff run, which ended in the 1951 NBA Finals at the hands of the Rochester Royals.
-However, Lavelli had joined the Knicks specifically so that he would be close to Juilliard, and he finally began taking courses there during his tenure with the team.
+However, Lavelli had joined the Knicks so that he would be close to Juilliard, and he began taking courses there during his tenure with the team.

 During the mid-1950s, Lavelli played with the College All-Stars, who primarily served as opponents to the Harlem Globetrotters, and his accordion performances became a fixture of the Globetrotters’ halftime shows.